1. Ada

 Wrapping up

-Diarrhea caused by COVID-19 is often one of the first symptoms of COVID-19, and will usually go away on its own.
-If needed, you can control your symptoms at home by drinking plenty of water, resting, and taking over-the-counter medications when necessary.
+Diarrhea caused by COVID-19 is often one of the first symptoms of COVID-19 and will usually go away on its own.
+You can control your symptoms at home by drinking plenty of water, resting, and taking over-the-counter medications when necessary.
 If your diarrhea from COVID-19 is severe and persists for more than 2 days, you should consult your doctor.

 FAQs